eldarko/epolymorph/README.md

     set(Conn, Key, Value) ->
         redis_command(Conn, ["SET", Key, Value]).

-## Step 1: Prepare your modules to instances of epolymorph
+## Step 1: Prepare your modules to be an instance

 Each instance should implement behaviour `epolymorph_instance_spec` which defines factory method `epolymorph_create/1`.